Excel-DNA/Tutorials/Testing/README.md

 If you are not familiar with unit test frameworks, or with xUnit in particular, you might want to look at or work through the XUnit Getting Started instructions for
 [Using .NET Framework with Visual Studio](https://xunit.net/docs/getting-started/netfx/visual-studio).

-## Creating a test project
+## Create a test project
-A new test project is started by:
+To start a new test project:
-* creating a new  'Class Library (.NET Framework)' project (using C# or Visual Basic) and
+* create a new  'Class Library (.NET Framework)' project (using C# or Visual Basic) and
-* installing the `ExcelDna.Testing` package from the NuGet package manager (currently a pre-release package, so check the relevant checkbox or add the `-Pre` flag to the NuGet command line).
+* install the `ExcelDna.Testing` package from the NuGet package manager (currently a pre-release package, so check the relevant checkbox or add the `-Pre` flag to the NuGet command line).

 After installing the `ExcelDna.Testing` package, the project will have the xUnit framework and Visual Studio runner for xUnit installed, so no additional packages are needed.